Armandulis/Unit-Testing-In-PHP/README.md

 Exercises for unit testing.
 This is a Symfony project, run on php 8.
 You should only focus on testing CalculatorController.
 Tests should be written in `tests/Calculator/CalculatorControllerTest.php`, where `tests/Calculator/CalculatorControllerSolvedTest.php` is here if you get really stuck.
 You should be able to reach  94% coverage.
 More than that should not really possible in this controller.
 But that's okay, as long as we get at least 80%.
+Note that you will have to make changes to the controller.

 ## xdebug
 If you want to see code coverage, i highly suggest installing xdebug.
 This will display you (un)covered lines.